the-collab-lab/tcl-30-whats-near-me/PROJECT_BRIEF.md

 When you and your pair partner have working code that you believe is ready to be merged to `main` and deployed, you will follow the following steps:

-1. Create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) (PR) describing the work done, the before and after states, and how to validate that the changes work as intended
+1. Create a [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) describing the work done, the before and after states, and how to validate that the changes work as intended
-2. Notify the other pair team in Slack that you have a new PR for them to review
+2. Notify the other pair team by `@mentioning` them in Slack to let them know you have a new PR for them to review
 3. Incorporate feedback from the other pair team into your work until both you and they are satisfied the code is ready to be merged
-4. Request that Andrew or one of the mentors review the PR for final approval
+4. Request that Andrew or Lauren review the PR for final approval
 5. Once approved, merge the PR into `main` (your code will be built and deployed to production automatically thanks to [Firebase Hosting](https://console.firebase.google.com/u/0/project/tcl-30-whats-near-me-d2e34/overview))
 6. Check your work on the [production site](https://tcl-30-whats-near-me-d2e34.web.app/)
 7. Celebrate! 🥳

 ### What else?

+There are both similarities and differences between how we will run this project and how your previous Collab Lab projects were run.
+We will talk those through in our first weekly sync.
+Between now and then, please ask any questions you have in [our team channel](https://the-collab-lab.slack.com/archives/C023UVBJXQ9)!

 I’m around 💯% sure I’m forgetting or glossing over something important, so please be noisy on Slack as things come up.
 The mentors and I will do our best to get you un-stuck.
 Also, lean on each other for help as well!
 Finally, work in the open so everyone can benefit from your questions.